OpenBankingUK/knowledge-base-pub/standards/read-write.md

 Event Subscription, CallbackURLregistration and Aggregated Polling specifications are all hosted by the ASPSP, while the TPP hosts the endpoint to receivereal-time push notifications.

-As of v3.1.3, there are four Swagger specification files, one for each Events Resource:
+As of v3.1.3, there are four Swagger specification files, one for each Events Resource:s

 * [event-subscriptions-openapi](https://github.com/OpenBankingUK/read-write-api-specs/blob/v3.1.3/dist/event-subscriptions-openapi.yaml)
 * [read-write-api-specs](https://github.com/OpenBankingUK/read-write-api-specs/blob/v3.1.3/dist/callback-urls-openapi.yaml)